mattrosi/WP16/outline.md

     own one but claims that they will buy
 - This should be relatively constant over access types but our data do not show that
+- surveyed appliance desire provides a larger estimate for eventual ownership than comparison with electrified villages
 - Show bar chart with numbers
 - label: appliance_desire_to_buy_by_access_type